 order by table_name, index_name

 50. What is SQL*plus?
-And what can be done with it?
+What can be done with it?

 SQL* Plus is a component of Oracle Database.
 It is basically a command-line tool that allows you to submit SQL queries to the server interactively.

-- With SQL*Plus we can startup and shutdown a Oracle database.
+- With SQL*Plus, we can startup and shut down an Oracle Database.